phija/teamFunWithAzureDevops/README.md

 # teamFunWithAzureDevops
-python script to run on a pie for checking Azure Devops mails and telling the team about
+A simple Python script to be run as a service (e.g. on a pi) for checking Azure Devops mails and telling the team about them.